Don’t become an entrepreneur.

 So, if you consider failure to be part of the “experimenting and pivoting” stage in Paul’s “trough of sorrow,” you might be able to build resilience and look toward the growth ahead.

-Plus, resilience is really the magic that keeps you from ultimately failing in the bigger (more important) picture, and stands as a strong survival trait for startup entrepreneurs.
+Plus, resilience is really the magic that keeps you from ultimately failing in the bigger (more important) picture and stands as a strong survival trait for startup entrepreneurs.

 After all, you can’t build resilience with smooth sailing, and a path with no ups and downs teaches you nothing, so you may as well face failure head-on, snatch the learning lessons, and push onward to improving your business ideas until they flourish.

-Join thousands of creators receiving our weekly articles about launching, growing, and thriving as a creative entrepreneur.
+Join thousands of creators receiving our weekly articles.

 Combat these excuses entrepreneurs make and start your dream business